 3. You Build An Amazing Amount of Confidence

 For example, we all know that I’m scared of flying.
 But I’ve managed to sit my butt on a plane for over 10 hours in one day.
+Was it terrifying?
+Yeah, sure.
+Those knots in my stomach don’t lie.
 I don’t let fear control my passions and neither should you.

 Feeling overwhelmed?
 Here’s what to do if you feel anxious on your solo trip.